Poverty by demographics

 What does this indicator show?

 This indicator shows the poverty rate in London (after housing costs) by demographics.
 A person is classed as being in poverty if you earn below 60% of the median income.
-You can find out more about how poverty is measured here.
+Find out more about how poverty is measured here.

 What does it tell us?